koder77/l1vm/README.md

 The author of Wiring Pi, the Raspberry Pi GPIO library: drogon. <br>
 The author of libasmjit, JIT-compiler: Petr Kobalicek. <br>
 The authors of www.tutorialspoint.com, for their polish math notation parser example! <br>
-The author of the fp16 fixed floating point library: https://github.com/kmilo17pet/fp16
+The author of the fp16 fixed floating point library: https://github.com/kmilo17pet/fp16 <br>
+The team of the libsodium library.
+I use for generating random numbers.
 <br><br>

 Without them this L1VM project would not be possible!
 Thank you! <br>